MeshTailor: Cutting Seams via Generative Mesh Traversal: Experimental Results

-\paragraph{User study.} We conducted a 2AFC user study with 100 participants comparing seam layouts across methods based on minimization, concealment, and geometry awareness (5,000 pairwise votes).
+\paragraph{User study.} We conducted a 2AFC user study with 100 participants comparing seam layouts on three production criteria: minimization (fewer visible cuts), concealment (cuts in less salient regions), and geometry awareness (seams following natural geometric boundaries).
+In total, participants cast 5,000 pairwise votes.
 We summarize the results as a pairwise preference matrix (Fig.~\ref{fig:user_study}).
-For each ordered pair of methods $(A,B)$, we report the preference rate $p(A\succ B)=\frac{n_A}{n_A+n_B}\in[0,1]$, where $n_A$ (respectively $n_B$) is the number of votes favoring method $A$ (respectively $B$) in direct comparisons between $A$ and $B$.
-Thus, $p(A\succ B)>0.5$ indicates that participants preferred $A$ over $B$, and $p(B\succ A)=1-p(A\succ B)$ by construction.
-We do not apply statistical significance tests since the preference margins are consistently large (near-unanimous in most comparisons).
-MeshTailor is consistently preferred over all baselines, validating that mesh-native seam chains better match production conventions.
-See Supplemental Material~\ref{sec:supp_user_study} for details.
+For each ordered pair $(A,B)$, we report the preference rate $p(A\succ B)=n_A/(n_A+n_B)$, where $n_A$ and $n_B$ are the votes for $A$ and $B$ in head-to-head comparisons. $p(A\succ B)>0.5$ indicates that $A$ is preferred.
+MeshTailor is consistently preferred over all baselines, supporting that mesh-native seam chains better match production conventions.
+See Supplemental Material~\ref{sec:supp_user_study} for methodology details.